Generic name: urea topical (YOO ree a TOP ik al)

 You should not use U-Kera if you are allergic to it.

 FDA pregnancy category C. It is not known whether U-Kera will harm an unborn baby.
-Do not use this medicine without a doctor's advice if you are pregnant.
+Do not use U-Kera without a doctor's advice if you are pregnant.

 How should I use U-Kera?